yogithakakarla/linux-demo-part2/README.md

 sudo pwd
 sudo echo "Hello, world!"
 ```
+Restricted shells can be applied on a per-user basis, allowing administrators to tailor the level of restriction to individual users' needs.
+For example, certain administrative users might have more privileges than regular users.

 **No Interactive Shell:** In some cases, a restricted shell might not even provide an interactive shell prompt.
 Instead, it might immediately exit upon login or display a message indicating that interactive logins are not allowed.